-Set up a shared memory buffer that both child and parent processes can access, and use it to pass blocks between the producer and consumer.
-You must ensure that data doesn't get over-written by the producer before the consumer reads it, and that the consumer doesn't read the same block twice.
-To achieve this, create a semaphore which protects access to the shared memory, and use the "mode" member of Block to indicate that the buffer is full (i.e. the consumer should read it) or empty (i.e. that the producer should write it).
+Set up a shared memory buffer that both child and parent processes can access, and use it to pass moves between them.
+You must ensure that data doesn't get over-written by the producer before the consumer reads it, and that the consumer doesn't read the same data twice.
+To achieve this, create a semaphore which protects access to the shared memory, and use the "mode" member of Move (see below) to indicate that the buffer is full (i.e. the consumer should read it) or empty (i.e. that the producer should write it).
 If the producer wants to write to the buffer, it first gains access via the semaphore.
 If "mode" is empty, then the producer writes its data, sets mode to full, and releases the semaphore.
 If mode is full, then the producer releases the semaphore and sleeps for some random amount of time before trying again.
 If the consumer wants to read the buffer, it gains access via the semaphore.
-If mode is full, then the consumer reads the data, sets mode to empty, and releases the semaphore.
-If mode is empty, the consumer releases the semaphore and sleeps a random amount of time.
+If mode is full, then the consumer releases the semaphore and sleeps a random amount of time.
 For sleeping, use usleep() with a parameter in the range of 100 to 10000.
 Enclose all code specific to Part A within "#ifdef SEMAPHORE" blocks.